freddez/eplumber/README.md

 This project is used with:
 - **EmonPi** energy monitoring system with MQTT broker for solar monitoring (from [Open Energy Monitor](https://openenergymonitor.org/)) running on Raspberry Pi
 - **OpenEVSE** charging station for electric vehicle monitoring
-- **Shelly switches** and temperature sensors for water heater control
+- **[Shelly](https://www.shelly.com/) switches** and temperature sensors for water heater control
 - **Shelly plugs** for battery charger management

-These hardware solutions could be run on local network, with http and mqtt support.
+These hardware solutions could be run on local network, with http and/or mqtt support.

 ## Installation